 - managing and operating Baltimore County's only active landfill (already half full) and monitoring five closed landfills

 - collecting and analyzing tonnage and cost data

 - educating the public about the full range of Bureau activities

-Materials collected for recycling are delivered to Waste Management/Recycle America's single stream materials recycling facility in Elkridge, MD.
+Materials collected for recycling are delivered to Waste Management/Recycle America's single stream materials recycling facility in Elkridge, Maryland.
 There, materials are sorted, baled and shipped out for further processing and/or marketing.

 Baltimore County also sends residential trash to various places for disposal (see pie chart below for 2015 details).